gravitational/teleport/rfd/0177-upgrade-js-package-manager.md

 of teleport.e being cloned or not.
 After our workspaces become “isolated”, code in teleport.e will no longer be able to import these dependencies.
-This problem can be solved by re-exporting them from `packages/e-imports`.
+This problem could be solved by re-exporting them from `packages/e-imports`.
-For example, `import Highlight from ‘react-highlight’` can become `import Highlight from '@gravitational/e-imports/react-highlight'`.
+For example, `import Highlight from ‘react-highlight’` would become `import Highlight from '@gravitational/e-imports/react-highlight'`.
-The ergonomics of this solution are not ideal, but the only other option is to move these dependencies to the root `package.json`.
+However, the ergonomics of this solution is not ideal, as importing packages from `@gravitational/e-imports` would be too cumbersome for developers.
+Instead, we will move these dependencies to the root `package.json`, making them explicitly available everywhere.
+We don't have too many packages used exclusively by teleport.e, so this should be acceptable.
+The `e-imports` workspace will be removed.

 This part should be done before the actual package manager upgrade.